meditationstuff/protocol_1/appendix_p1_en-US.md

 https://en.wikipedia.org/wiki/Counterfactual_conditional

 ---

+This is good/bad/adjective. ...
+I didn't mean to imply that the others were bad/good/opposite/etc. I mean this is *especially* good/bad/adjective.

+This is better/comparative/etc.. ...
+I didn't mean to imply that the others weren't good/etc. I mean this one is *even* better/comparative/etc.

+---

 [<a href="#196h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]